abhisheknaik96/abhisheknaik96.github.io/_posts/2025-07-20-LagrangePoints.md

 This is a fifth-degree polynomial in $$r$$.

-I tried finding solutions for it using pen and paper but all I ended up doing was ~~wasting~~ using a lot of ink and paper.
+I tried finding its solutions using pen and paper but all I ended up doing was ~~wasting~~ using a lot of ink.

-Next, I tried Wolfram Alpha.

-_Screenshot goes here_

-Not very useful...
+Wolfram Alpha didn't help either; I couldn't make any sense of its output.

 At this point, I went to Wikipedia to look up the 'answer'.
 It had an approximate answer, quoting the quintic equation had no closed-form solution.
 That explained my struggles.

-But sure, even if we can't find an analytical solution, we should still be able to approximate it.
+Even if a closed-form solution doesn't exist, we should still be able to approximate it.

 My first attempt was through visualizing all the forces to get an idea of where they cancel out.

 ### Force visualization

-Let us plot the gravitational forces experienced by an object orbiting the sun, namely due to the attraction by Sun and Earth, $$F_s$$ and $$F_e$$ respectively, as well as the centripetal force due to the revolution around Sun, $$F_{cent}$$.
+The three forces acting on the satellite are the two gravitational forces due to the attraction by the Sun and Earth---$$F_s$$ and $$F_e$$ respectively---as well as the centripetal force due to the revolution around Sun---$$F_{cent}$$.
 For simplicity, we will plot the forces per unit mass of the satellite.

 | ![Forces acting on a satellite per unit mass](/images/lagrange_points/forces_plot.png){:width="95%"} |
 |:--:|